hc21353/DoodleToDream/VQ-SGen/README.md

   Stroke-wise generation examples produced by the VQ-SGen pipeline.
 </p>

-## Project Summary
+## Project

-This repository contains two separate implementations built around the same goal: generating sketches as a **sequence of strokes** rather than as a single final image.
+This repository contains two implementations for sequential sketch generation.

 - **SketchGPT** is implemented as a primitive-token autoregressive completion pipeline.
 - **VQ-SGen** is implemented as a shape/location token generation pipeline.

-The project is designed to compare how these two approaches behave in a sequential drawing setting.
+The main goal of this project is to compare how these two approaches generate sketches over time in a game-like drawing setting.

 ## Differences from the Original Papers

 This repository is **not a strict reproduction** of the original papers.

-Instead, it adapts the ideas behind SketchGPT and VQ-SGen into a single project with a stronger focus on:
+Instead, it adapts the ideas behind SketchGPT and VQ-SGen with a stronger focus on:

 - **QuickDraw-based experiments**
 - **stroke-by-stroke visualization**
 - **game-oriented sketch generation**
 - **direct comparison between two generation styles**

-In particular, this implementation emphasizes intermediate drawing steps, preview images, and GIF-style outputs so that the drawing process itself can be analyzed.
+In particular, this implementation emphasizes intermediate drawing steps and GIF-style outputs so that the generation process itself can be inspected.

 ## Environment Setup